 The Radiography Program adheres to the general admission requirements as set forth by Robeson Community College (See RCC Catalog and Student Handbook) and specific Radiography selection requirements.
-Radiography Program admission applications must be submitted in January in order to be considered for admission the next academic year.
+Radiography Program admission applications must be submitted by the published deadline in March in order to be considered for fall semester admission the next academic year.
+Application packets can be found on the Radiography webpage on the Robeson Community College website.
 Interested applicants should contact:

-The Office of Admissions

-Robeson Community College P.O.
+The Office of Admissions Robeson Community College P.O.
 Box 1420 Lumberton, NC 28359 (910) 272-3342 or www.robeson.edu

-Admission into the Radiography Program is competitive, and only qualified applicants will be considered and granted provisional admission to the program.
+Admission into the Radiography Program is competitive, and only qualified applicants will be considered and granted provisional acceptance to the program.
 To ensure compliance with the JRCERT, the Program Director of Radiography determines the availability of seating for the program based on the program maximum capacity mandated by the JRCERT.
 Consequently, a student who meets all requirements may not be accepted into the program due to limited student capacity.